ec-jrc/lisflood-utilities/README.md

   - alternatively, matrix indices in the form xmini_xmaxi:ymini_ymaxi or
   - alternatively, coordinates bounding box in the form xmin_xmax:ymin_ymax
   - alternatively, list of stations with coordinates and a LDD map.
-* a textfile with a list of filepaths for files to cut or alternatively a path to a folder containing netCDF files to cut
+* a path to a folder containing netCDF files to cut or a static dataset path like LISFLOOD static files.
 * a path to a folder where to write cut files.

 The following command will cut all netcdf files inside _/workarea/Madeira/lai/_ folder